Free Initial Consultation

 If the sheriff attempts to serve you a 50C either personally or via receipt certified U.S. mail, a notice will be published in the legal section of a newspaper in the same county where filed or where you live.
 The notice must run once a week for three consecutive weeks.

-Consequences of a Protective Order
+Consequences of a Domestic Violence Protective Order in NC

 Under an active 50B, you may have to vacate your home, pay child support or spousal support, and temporarily lose your child custody or parental rights.
 When a 50C is granted, it could limit where you may go, including public places and your workplace.